ejestin/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

 You may want to retrieve the root user and password from the parameter store so they don't appear in clear text in your Lambda.<br>
-You can also see that we grab the Lambda code from an Osones public bucket to make your life easier, but for you, here is the code:
+You can also see that we grab the Lambda code from an Osones public bucket to make your life easier, here is the code if you don't want to rely on external sources:
 ```
 'use strict';
 const AWS = require("aws-sdk");